 In the 1860’s there was no local law enforcement.
 If there were a problem that citizens could not resolve themselves, they would contact the county sheriff.
 In the 1870’s Tonganoxie had over ten saloons and the town was becoming very rough.
 The City Council appointed Willard Angel as the first Town Marshal.
 The original city jail was located on Main Street; the building was first burned down by friends of a several time offender that was locked up.
 In 1880 a sandstone jail was built.
 In the 1920’s they added a steal cage to the basement of City Hall to hold offenders.
 The early Marshals provided transportation for themselves, most of the time if there was a citizen seeking his help, they would provide the transportation.
 One of the Tonganoxie Marshals, Bill Stone was famous for riding a milk cow around town on his rounds.
 The first marshal was paid $6 a month.
 Every year the City Council would usually vote to raise the marshal’s salary but sometimes also increasing the marshal’s responsibilities.
 It was not uncommon to see one of the marshals doing street work, such as cleaning the gutters and the street.
 During the depression crime such as bootlegging and theft was severely increased because of many citizens being out of jobs.
 In the 1950’s the first police car was purchased for the town so that the police could be more mobile.
 There are currently 15 full-time and part-time officers working for the City of Tonganoxie.

 Over 5,000 people of different faiths and ethnic origins call Tonganoxie, "home."
-Crime is low, the school system is vibrant, access is quick to both urban and rural amenities, the air is clean, and the scenery is captivating.
+Crime is low, the school system is vibrant, access is quick to both urban and natural amenities, the air is clean, and the environmental scenery is captivating.